ashleychontos/pySYD/docs/quickstart.rst

 As a script
 ***********

-The most common way you will use the software is in `run` mode, which will process a star or stars.
+Regardless of how you use the software, the most common way you will likely use `pySYD` is in run mode -- which is the mode that processes stars (consecutively, not in parallel).

 We can show the figures and verbose output using the ``-d`` and ``-v`` flags, for display and verbose, respectively.
-Please see our :ref:`complete list <guide/usage/cli/glossary>` of command-line flags.
+Please see our :ref:`complete list <usage/cli/glossary>` of command-line flags.
 There are many many options to make your experience as customizable as possible!

+Open up a terminal window and enter the following command:

 .. code-block::

     pysyd run --star 1435467 -dv --ux 5000 --mc 200

+Ok, let's dissect this.
+If you indeed used `pip install`, the binary (or executable) for ``pySYD`` should be available.
+The entry point for ``pySYD`` is accessed through ``pysyd.cli.main``, which is the script where all command line information is available.

 The last option (``--mc``) runs the pipeline for 200 steps, which will allow us to bootstrap uncertainties to the derived parameters.
 The ``--ux`` is an upper frequency limit for the